Entering Germany Beyond Amazon: Why European Brands Should Look at Otto

 Key learnings

-• Access does not equal automatic acceptance.
+• Access does not equal automatic acceptance as the marketplace is heavily curated.

 • Fashion and Home remain core revenue drivers.